evshiron/nwjs-builder-phoenix/README.md

 2. Navigate to `myapp` directory using `cd D:\Users\Projects\NW\myapp` | `cd /Users/Projects/NW/myapp`.

 3. Check package.json to have at least `name`, `description`, `version`, `scripts` fields.
 If you don't have package.json, please create it using `npm init` command (provide proper values as it asks) instead of creating it manually (as using command will add set most of the keys needed).
-Check this beautiful [Sample package.json (before)](./docs/package-json-v1.md) for a clear view.
+Check this beautiful [sample package.json (before)](./docs/package-json-v1.md) for a clear view.

 Here is the minimal one.